bartTC/fetch-sitemap/README.md

   --basic-auth BASIC_AUTH
                         Basic auth information.
 Use: 'username:password'.
   -l LIMIT, --limit LIMIT
-                        Max number of URLs to fetch from the given sitemap.xml.
+                        Maximum number of URLs to fetch from the given sitemap.xml.
 Default: All -c CONCURRENCY_LIMIT, --concurrency-limit CONCURRENCY_LIMIT
                         Max number of concurrent requests.
 Default: 10 -t REQUEST_TIMEOUT, --request-timeout REQUEST_TIMEOUT
-                        Timeout for fetching a URL.
+                        Timeout for fetching a URL in seconds.
 Default: 30 --random              Append a random string like ?12334232343 to each URL to bypass frontend cache.
 Default: False --report-path REPORT_PATH
                         Store results in a CSV file.
-Example: ./report.csv
+Example: ./report.csv -o OUTPUT, --output-dir OUTPUT
+                        Store all fetched sitemap documents in this folder.
 ```